18F/methods/_pages/discover/kj-method.md

 6. Put each name on the wall by its cluster.
 Exclude word-for-word duplicates.

-7. Reiterate the focus question and have each person rank their three most important clusters.
+7. Reiterate the question and have each person rank their three most important clusters.
 Visually tally points.

 8. Combine duplicates and their points if the entire group agrees they’re identical.
-Three or four groups usually rank higher than the rest — these are the priorities for the focus question.
+Three or four groups usually rank higher than the rest — these are the priorities for the question.

 ## Applied in government research